salexkidd/restframework-definable-serializer/README.md

-# drf-definable-serializer
+# restframework-definable-serializer

-drf-definable-serializer is definable serializer by JSON or YAML format.
+restframework-definable-serializer is definable serializer by JSON or YAML format.

 # Feature
-- It can define drf serializer by JSON or YAML
+- It can define restframework serializer by JSON or YAML
 - It can write and modify serializer by django admin pages.